 Greetings everyone.
-May your hands be steady and groups tight, people
+May your hands be steady and groups tight, people:) Im Russian, so please excuse my English.

 The topic name is not-so-self-explaining, so let me get little more deep into the subject.
 Widespread service pistols in RA and Russian police (that is, PM and APS) have steel frames, most samples in testing also have them.
 So i hadnt used any polymer-framed handgun in my whole serice experience.